The TDengine command-line interface (hereafter referred to as

 If executed on the TDengine server-side, there is no need for additional installation steps to install TDengine CLI as it is already included and installed automatically.
 To run TDengine CLI in an environment where no TDengine server is running, the TDengine client installation package needs to be installed first.
-For details, please refer to Connector.
+For details, please refer to Install Client Driver.

 To access the TDengine CLI, you can execute